alexpolt/alexpolt.github.io/src/intern.md

     std::cout << $("interned string")::value;

-  I didn't know at first, but there is a proposal to add this capability to the standard:
+  Right now it has a limit on string length.
+You can increase it by editing the $(...) macro in the **intern.h** header.
+I didn't know at first, but there is a proposal to add this capability to the standard: [N3599][] "Literal operator templates for strings" by [Richard Smith][rich].
-  [N3599][] "Literal operator templates for strings" by [Richard Smith][rich].
   GCC and Clang already provide it as an extension, I hope MSVC catches up.
-[Ruslan Abdikeev][a] provided an example of [using it][gista1].
+[Ruslan Abdikeev][a] provided a [sample][gista1] showing it in code.
+To use this extension just **#define N3599** before including the header.

   String interning turns a string into a type and as such allows for a number of other nice things.